heyudude/Brawl-Stars-Club-Tools/README.rst

 3. Find your document root (e.g., :code:`/var/www/html`)
-4. Create :code:`/root/.bstools` file as specified above, and add your API key (from https://developer.clashroyale.com), output path (the document root), and clan tag
+4. Create :code:`/root/.bstools` file as specified above, and add your API key (from https://developer.clashroyale.com), output path (the document root), and Club tag
 5. Create the following entry in your crontab:

 .. code::